Steve Hitchen quits as Tottenham’s director of technical performance

 But he worked on some big deals that the club could not close out, including Paulo Dybala and Jack Grealish, while the two biggest transfers of his time in the shape of Tanguy Ndombele and Giovani Lo Celso – costing the best part of £100m – have to be considered flops, given their loan exits in January.

-Meanwhile, Ndombele has said he “needed something else” following his deadline day move to former club Lyon.
+Meanwhile, Ndombele has said he “needed something else” following his deadline-day move to his former club Lyon.

 When you have no need to change your header… pic.twitter.com/od9dgZwDWM— Olympique Lyonnais 🇬🇧🇺🇸 (@OL_English) January 31, 2022